stratus-ss/k8s-labs/k8s_rhel8_install/readme.md

 Below is the configuration that this lab used to successfully deploy a Kubernetes cluster.

-> the `bind-address` and `listen-metrics-urls` needed to be adjusted from the default in order to allow the Prometheus agents to scrape metrics.
-By default, most things are listening on `localhost` only.
+> the `listen-metrics-urls` needed to be adjusted from the default in order to allow the Prometheus agents to scrape metrics.
+By default, **most** things are listening on `localhost` only.
 {.is-success}